Ngangaguringguring Hill Walk overview

 • Main features / Highlights

-A highlight of this walk is a visit to the little known (but still intact) historic Chauncy’s Cairn erected in 1846 on the south flank of Ngangaguringguring Hill during the surveying of the early road system for the colony.
-The cairn’s location on a granite outcrop on the Hill above Wariin Brook, about 5km ESE of The Lakes, provides an excellent sweeping view as far as Mt Dale, 30km to the south.
-Of related historical interest along the way is the crossing in two places of Cobb Road (now a minor dirt vehicle track) which closely follows the original line of the earliest York Road route surveyed in by Philip Chauncy in 1846 but abandoned after 1848 (see other background historical refs. below).
+A highlight of this walk (as revised in August 2024) is a visit to the little known (but still intact) historic Chauncy’s Cairn erected in 1846 on the south flank of Ngangaguringguring Hill during the surveying of the early road system for the colony.
+The cairn’s location on a granite outcrop on the Hill above Wariin Brook, about 5km ESE of The Lakes, provides an excellent sweeping view as far as Mt Dale, 26km to the south.
+Of related historical interest along the way is the crossing in two places of Cobb Road (now a minor vehicle track rutted by trail bikes) which closely follows the original line of the earliest York Road route surveyed in by Philip Chauncy in 1846 but abandoned after 1848 (see other background historical refs. below).

-The walk route is about two-thirds off-track but involves mainly easy walking through picturesque open wandoo woodlands and partly along the banks of Wariin and Emu Brooks.
+The walk route is about 80% off-track, but involves mainly easy walking through picturesque open wandoo woodlands and partly along the banks of Wariin and Emu Brooks.
 The area lies mostly within State Forest.
 There are interesting variations in terrain, up and down the often-rocky escarpments surrounding three hilltops, including a large, sloping granite slab in the east.
-Two clusters of fascinating giant granite boulders, sculpted by nature, are well worth taking time out to explore and are another highlight, along with the unusual ‘Prop Rock’ (informal name).
-The start (and end) section of the walk follows an old vehicle track around the eastern side of the reed-covered Manaring Lake which is a small but significant wetland where long-necked turtles can occasionally be sighted.
+Two clusters of fascinating giant granite boulders, sculpted by nature, are another highlight and well worth taking time out to explore, along with the unusual ‘Prop Rock’ and ‘Helmet Rock’ (informal names).
+A final curiosity near the end of the walk are the mysterious ‘ghost-house’ ruins (historical origins as yet unclear).

 • Route notes